zetxtech/wssocks.js/README.md

 A SOCKS proxy over WebSocket service built on Cloudflare Workers, designed for simple intranet penetration with no server setup required.

+If you own certain intranet server, please use [FRP](https://github.com/fatedier/frp) or [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).

+This project is mainly used to quickly connect to uncertain user intranet servers.

 ## Installation

 ### Client Setup